The History of Burger King and the First 10 Locations

 Whopper Burger in San Antonio, Texas

 In 1955, Frank Bates founded Whopper Burger in San Antonio, Texas.
-He was the owner of the rights to the name Whopper, which effectively kept Burger King from using the name there.
+He owned the rights to the name Whopper, which effectively prevented Burger King from using it there.

-Burger King opened a store in the area for a brief time and renamed its signature sandwich the Deluxe.
+Burger King briefly opened a store in the area and renamed its signature sandwich The Deluxe.
 The store did not survive.
-Fast-forward to 1983, when Bates passed away, and his wife sold the restaurant chain to a couple of Burger King franchisees a year later.
+Fast-forward to 1983, when Bates passed away.
+A year later, his wife sold the restaurant chain to a couple of Burger King franchisees.

 They, in turn, sold it to the Burger King company.
 In 1985, all of the Whopper Burger locations became Burger King restaurants.
 Finally, the people of San Antonio could enjoy a real Whopper.